-So, I force my heavy limbs to stand up and make my way to the shower.
+So I force my heavy limbs to stand up and make my way to the shower.
 After I feel less sleepy I craft my usual almond milk cappuccino.
 My Williams Sonoma espresso machine was my Christmas present from my mom last year.
 I think she overspends because she feels bad that I am 34 and have never had a serious relationship.
 If she had it her way, I would be married with 2 kids already.
 I don't blame her, I feel really guilty that I will probably never give her grandchildren.
 But honestly, how could I now?
 Why would I want to expose children to this patriarchal world?
 I married my career, and the union between us has worked out quite nicely.

-I toast an everything bagel and top it with nova lox cream cheese from this amazing bakery down the street.
+I toast an everything bagel and top it with nova lox cream cheese from my favorite bakery down the street.
 I sit down on my bed with my bagel and cappuccino and wonder what hysteria the news is going to create today.
 I see a photo of Trump and Mohammed bin Salman the "great" crowned prince of Saudi Arabia.
 “Great” is the very last word I would use for that man.
 They are shaking hands and smiling as if they are the happiest people on earth.
 Another arms deal with a blatant domestic terrorist.

 My brain starts to hurt.
 I don't even want to think about these things until I get to work today.
 I am already tired from not sleeping a full 8 hours.
 I would just like to enjoy the rainy morning and start my week.
 So I turn the TV off and start getting ready for the day.
 I blow dry through my long brown hair thinking I really should get a haircut this week so this process would be less time consuming.
 I apply my concealer and mascara under my long bangs and smile in the mirror to myself.
 Grateful.
 In these moments I don't have to worry about anything at all except how I look and I always took pride in that.

 I walk to my closet while deciding that this was going to be the best week ever (little did I know what fate was about to bring my way) and pull my favorite black Guess jeans out.
-I pull a navy-blue cropped sweater to go with it and my sleek Steve Madden vinyl black booties to match.
-It’s raining, so I am going to need my long olive raincoat and my clear umbrella (yes, I am basic like that), and then I am good to head out the door.
+I pull a navy blue cropped sweater to go with it and my sleek Steve Madden vinyl black booties to match.
+It’s raining, so I am going to need my long olive raincoat and my clear umbrella (yes I am basic like that), and then I am good to head out the door.

 My booties click on the lobby floor as I head towards the entrance of my building.
 “Good morning Ms. Larkin” I hear from the security guard sitting at the front desk.
 “Good Morning” I smile back and reach to open my umbrella.

 I grab my phone from my pocket and request an Uber to my office.
 My place of chaotic comfort; The Chicago Sun Times.
-I have been their Senior Editor in Chief for almost 5 years now.
+I have been their Assistant Editor in Chief for almost 5 years now.
 I hear a ding on my phone, ride confirmed.
 1 minute until arrival.
 And for that 1 minute I close my eyes under my umbrella, exhale a peaceful breath, and entertain the sounds of the weather drenching this beautiful city.
 I hold on to a wish for some relief in this crazy revolving world.